stekhn/black-friday/README.md

 The analysis was done in my lunch break and compares the cheapest available prices for 787 items on the German price comparison website [Idealo.de](https://www.idealo.de/).
 Therefore, all statements and interpretations can only be applied to the German online retail market.

-This analysis is derived from my analysis of the impact of the cryptocurrency hype on the price of graphics cards: [The GPU Price Surge](https://github.com/stekhn/gpu-price-surge-analysis)
+This project is derived from my analysis of the [The GPU Price Surge](https://github.com/stekhn/gpu-price-surge-analysis).

+**See the chart and discussion on Reddit**: https://www.reddit.com/r/dataisbeautiful/comments/9znuf7/oc_are_black_friday_deals_worth_it/

 ### Usage